Karolinka

 Karolinka (until 1951 Karolinina Huť; Charlottenhütte) is a town in Vsetín District in the Zlín Region of the Czech Republic.
-It has about 2,400 inhabitants.
+It has about 2,300 inhabitants.

 Etymology

-The name is a Czech diminutive form of woman name Caroline.
+The name is a Czech diminutive form of the given name Karolina.
 It was derived from given name of stepmother of its founder, Jewish entrepreneur Salomon Reich.
 Until 1951, its name was Karolinina Huť, meaning "Karolina's glassworks".

 Geography

 Karolinka is located about 17 km east of Vsetín and 38 km northwest of Žilina in Slovakia.
 It borders Slovakia in the south.
 It lies on the border between the Hostýn-Vsetín Mountains and Maple Mountains.
 The highest point is the Malý Javorník mountain at 1019 m above sea level, which top is on the Czech-Slovak border.
 The town proper is situated in the valley of the Vsetínská Bečva river.
 A notable body of water is the Karolinka Reservoir.
 The whole territory of Karolinka lies in the Beskydy Protected Landscape Area.